pickr02/cumbria-moths/core/docs/docs-add-edit-config.md

 ## Adding a configuration file
 There are two ways of creating a new file in your repo:

-1. Create it first on your computer and then upload it.
+1. create it first on your computer and then upload it, or
-2. Create it directly in the repo.
+2. create it directly in the repo.

 ### Creating first and then uploading
 To use the first method, first create a configuration file, e.g. *site.txt* on your own computer and, optionally, edit it with a plain text editor (e.g. Notepad on Windows) to include some configuration options.